chenzl25/simple-blog-system/README.md

 ##Build

 1. Run `npm install` to install the dependencies for the frontend.
-2. `cd blog-backend` Go to the directory `express` Run `npm install` again to install the dependencies for the backend.
+2. `cd blog-backend` Go to the directory `blog-backend` Run `npm install` again to install the dependencies for the backend.
 3. develop mode: `cd ..` come back to the root directory Run `npm start` and visit `http://localhost:8888` (make sure port 8888 and 3000 are not taken, because the nodejs will run in port 3000 and the webpack server will run in port 8888)
 4. product mode: `cd ..` come back to the root directory Run `npm run deploy` and then `cd blog-backend` go to the directory `blog-backend` run `npm start` and then visit `http://localhost:3000` (make sure port 3000 is not taken)